Dental therapists/ hygienists

 - Detailed course notes are provided

-- This is a rewarding course, which is both educational and fun!
+- This is a rewarding course, that is both educational and fun!

 - Explain the principles of safe and effective conscious sedation

 - Describe patient assessment and treatment planning

 - Describe the use of basic conscious sedation techniques including administration, monitoring, recovery and discharge

 - Describe the management of sedation-related complications